motherthestate/adnf/README.md

 #### `withFetch`

-Create a fetch creator that runs in-order when used.
+Create fetch creators that run sequentially when initiating a fetch.
 Used to create a fetch that is _dependent_ on the next fetch.
 Used internally to implement other makers.
 Read more about [fetch dependency below](#fetch-dependency).

 ```tsx
 const newFetch = withFetch(fetch, fetch => (resource, options) => fetch(resource, { ...options }))